clojens/pedaalemmer/README.md

 ## The name?

 Dutch for 'pedal bin'.
 I had to come up with *some name* didn't I?
-This was the first thing that popped up, you'd think it has something to do with the 'ped' although there are other associations one could have made that would have been less fortunate perhaps:
+This was the first thing that popped up.

 > Remember that the Greek ped- means "child" while the Latin ped- means "foot".

-So our case, it's the latter.
-I was lucky to intuitively realize this difference, else I might had just picked pedagog as a name.
-Or worse.
-Also, somehow I managed to find a picture that can go with it.
+So in our case, it's the latter.
+I was lucky to intuitively realize this difference, else I might had just picked pedagog or some less acceptable derivate of such.

+It also suites because, well, the trashcan / kitchensink-like nature of this repository and the content within.
+Somehow I even managed to find a picture that could go with it.

 ## License

-Just like Clojure and Pedestal, keep that in mind as I don't intend to copy paste 200 License declarations.
-If you feel I must because some of it is *YOUR* work and you have some unexplainable need to tag everywhere that you made it, let me know and I'll add it whereever you want.
+Just like Clojure and Pedestal (see `LICENSE` file), keep that in mind as I don't intend to copy paste 200 'License Declarations'.
+If you feel I must because some of it is *YOUR* work and you have some unexplainable need to tag everywhere like some grafiti artist, by all means, let me know and I'll add it where ever you want.